bjornharrtell/jsts/foss4g/2016/jsts.md

 ## Working implementation

-* August 2011 <!-- .element: class="fragment" -->
+* August 2011 - 0.9.0 <!-- .element: class="fragment" -->
 * 158 files, ~ 30 000 lines of code <!-- .element: class="fragment" -->
 * Test cases from JTS was critical <!-- .element: class="fragment" -->
 * Selective port of Java collection classes <!-- .element: class="fragment" -->

 Note:
 The initial working version required porting 158 files.
-Had I known this was required for basic functionality at the start I probably would have given up.
+If I had known this was required for basic functionality I probably wouldn't have bothered to start so perhaps sometimes ignorance is a good thing.

-I was able to port test cases from JTS quite easily because they where specified as XML.
+I was also able to port test cases from JTS which actually was quite easy because they where specified as XML.
 This turned out to be absolutely critical to be able to progress on the actual port.

-Halfway into the working implementation I realized alot of work was spent rewriting code using Java collection classes like ArrayList to code using JavaScript arrays.
-I ported the parts of Java collection classes needed which made porting the remaining JTS code much faster and easier.
-But I didn't want to redo what I had already ported and that turned out to cause alot of problems later on and is the reason CascadedPolygonUnion was never completed in the old version of JSTS.
+Half way into the working implementation I realized alot of work was spent rewriting code using ArrayList and similar collection classes into JavaScript using native JavaScript arrays.
+So at that point I ported the parts of Java collection classes that was needed which made porting the remaining code much easier and faster.
+But also at that point I didn't want to redo what was already ported and that turned out to cause alot of problems later on and is the reason that operation CascadedPolygonUnion was never completed.